-3.1.8.
+- 3.1.8.
 Risk Management Plan.
 Should this stationary source, as defined in 40 C.F.R. § 68.3, become subject to Part 68, then the owner or operator shall submit a risk management plan (RMP) by the date specified in 40 C.F.R. § 68.10 and shall certify compliance with the requirements of Part 68 as part of the annual compliance certification as required by 40 C.F.R.
 Part 70 or 71.
 [40 C.F.R.
-68]

-3.1.9.
+68] - 3.1.9.
+Minor Source of Hazardous Air Pollutants (HAP).
+HAP emissions from the facility shall be less than 10 tons/year of any single HAP or 25 tons/year of any combination of HAPs.
+Compliance with this Section shall ensure that the facility is a minor HAP source.
+[45CSR13, R13-3354, Condition 4.1.2] - 3.1.10.
 Operation and Maintenance of Air Pollution Control Equipment.
 The permittee shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in Section 1.0 and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.

-[45CSR§13-5.10.; 45CSR13, R13-3380, Condition 4.1.2]
+[45CSR§13-5.10.; 45CSR13, R13-3354, Condition 4.1.3] - 3.1.11.

-3.1.10.
 Only those emission units/sources as identified in Table 1.0, with the exception of any de minimis sources as identified under Table 45-13B of 45CSR13, are authorized at the permitted facility.

-3.1.11.
+[45CSR13, R13-3354, Condition 4.1.5] - 3.1.12.
 No person shall cause, suffer, allow or permit fugitive particulate matter to be discharged beyond the boundary lines of the property on which the discharge originates or at any public or residential location, which causes or contributes to statutory air pollution.

-[45CSR§17-3.1 State-Enforceable Only]
+[45CSR\$17-3.1]